-IV I. Use of Faculty Authored, Edited Or Prepared Scholarly Material authored materials must only be done to promote appropriate educational goals.
-It must not be done for personal benefit or to obtain special privileges for faculty (See the Ethics in Public Service Act, RCW 42.52).
-Faculty members may not sell any materials directly to students.
+IV I. Use of Faculty Authored, Edited or Prepared Scholarly Material materials must only be done to promote appropriate educational goals.
+It must not be done for personal benefit or to obtain special privileges for faculty (RCW 42.52.030).